 About the UW Transitional Care Program

-The University of Wisconsin Transitional Care program's goal is to assist patients coping with multiple conditions to successfully transition from University of Wisconsin Hospital back to their home.
+The University of Wisconsin Transitional Care program's goal is to assist patients coping with multiple conditions to successfully transition from University Hospital back to their home.
 The program is designed to assure open, accurate communication and collaboration between the patient and all involved health care providers.

-After meeting the patient and family in the hospital, one of the specially trained Registered Nurses will call the patient 24-48 hours after discharge and then maintain contact throughout the next 30 days.
+- After meeting the patient and family in the hospital, one of registered nurses will call the patient 24 to 48 hours after discharge and then maintain contact throughout the next 30 days.

 The Benefits of Transitional Care